LabBench-Society/LabBench.Documentation/content/en/docs/experiments/tests/psychophysics/ThresholdEstimation.md

 A key limitation of the Yes/No response task is that it is prone to response bias.
 Because the subject decides internally whether a stimulus was present or not, their responses can be influenced by non-sensory factors such as expectation, motivation, risk tolerance, or misunderstanding of instructions.
 In a Yes/No task, these biases directly affect the measured detection rate and can shift the estimated threshold independently of actual sensory sensitivity.
 The task therefore conflates perceptual sensitivity with decision criteria.

+#### Task definition

-A threshold estimation test `<threshold-estimation-test>` can be configured to use the Psi estimation method with the `<yes-no-task>` element:
+A threshold estimation test `<threshold-estimation-test>` can be configured to use the Yes/No response task with the `<yes-no-task>` element:

 ```xml
 <yes-no-task />
 ```

 This element has no attributes or child elements.

+### Required instruments

 When used a `Button` instrument must be defined in the experimental setup and assigned to the test.
 A press on any button configured to `button-01` will be interpreted by the response task as a positive response by the subject.
 Below is an example of how a Joystick can be configured to be used by a Yes/No response task:

 ```xml
 <joystick id="joystick">